bada-bing/knowledge-base/tools/code.md

   - You can filter problems by type ('errors', 'warnings') or text matching

 - Fuzzy File Navigation (Ctrl + p) - Omnibox
-  - When you write the name of the File and press Ctrl + Enter, it will open the File in the Side Window (for Side-by-side Editing)
+  - `Ctrl + Enter` (instead of `Enter`) will open the File in the Side Window
-    - then you can switch between open side editors using (Ctrl + 1; Ctrl + 2)
+  - switch between open side editors using (Ctrl + 1; Ctrl + 2)
+    - editor is not tab (editor is like pane in tmux)
   - By adding ":", you can go directly to a specific line.
   - Symbol navigation: By adding "@:", you can activate Symbol Search (for that file).
     - Symbol Search is used for Function & Classes Names, rules, ...
   - Symbol navigation: By adding "#", you can activate Symbol Search throughout the whole project (workspace).
 - F1 works in the same way as ctrl + shift + p (Opens Command Palette)

+Create language associations for files that aren't detected accurately (for example, many config files are JSON).
 In Settings you can create File Associations for File Extensions that are not detected accurately (for example, many config files are in JSON):
 ```json
 "file. associations" : {
  ".database" : "json"
  }
 ```
-Create language associations for files that aren't detected accurately (for example, many config files are JSON).

 - [How to integrate git-bash](https://dev.to/simbo1905/how-to-integrate-git-bash-with-visual-studio-code-on-windows-3217)

 # Facts
 Both VS Code and Chrome DEV Tools have **Logpoints** (apart from Breakpoints and Conditional Breakpoints)